Last updated June 20th, 2023.

 Residents of Eastwood have almost everything they need within walking distance.
 It’s one of several great property developments in Quezon City.

-Taguig / Bonafacio Global City
+Taguig / Bonifacio Global City

 The district of Taguig was formerly a fishing village.
-Now it’s a major commercial and industrial center with a population of over 800,000.
+Now, it’s a major commercial and industrial center with a population of over 800,000.
 Like Quezon City, Taguig’s importance has grown as Makati starts becoming too crowded and pricey for some.

-Often called “BGC” for short, the neighborhood is a master-planned financial center built and managed by two of the country’s biggest developers.
-Ayala Land and Evergreen Holdings are in charge of BGC’s planning and construction.
+Often called “BGC” for short, the neighborhood is a master-planned financial center built and managed by two of the country’s biggest real estate developers.

 Ayala and Evergreen understand corporate needs and infrastructure better than most, leading several multinational companies to base themselves in BGC.
-Prices are now similarly expensive to Makati.

-Bonafacio Global City benefits from its central location and a master-planned, organized living approach.
+Bonifacio Global City benefits from its central location and a master-planned, organized living approach.
 Many have compared this pocket of Manila to Singapore’s clean urban environment.

 Cebu